devops-surya/devops-training/Fast_Track_April_2022/CI-CD/CI-CD.md

 ## MERGE :
 ![preview](../images/git41.png)
-* creating a file y1.txt and do add , commit .
+* create a file y1.txt and do add , commit .
 ![preview](../images/git42.png)
-* Switch to the company-x branch .creating a file x1.txt and do add , commit .
+* Switch to the company-x branch .
+Create  a file x1.txt and do add , commit .
 ![preview](../images/git43.png)

 ## Fastforward merge:
 ![preview](../images/git45.png)
-* Create branch a company-z. create afile z1.txt and do add , commit.
+* Create branch a company-z. create a file z1.txt and do add , commit.
 ![preview](../images/git44.png)
 * if u dont want to go with the fastforward merge